 The block diagram of the adaptive noise subtraction method is the same with the digital noise subtraction method, as shown in Figure 1.

-In the above figure, the emitting light of the light source moves to the 50%:50% ratio polarization maintaining $2\times2$ coupler (PM2×2) along the optic circuit, and then is split into the two same light beams.
+In the above figure, the emitting light of the light source moves to the 50%:50% ratio polarization maintaining 2×2 coupler (PM2×2) along the optic circuit, and then is split into the two same light beams.
 One of the two light beams is directed to the RIN detector (D2), the other travels through the integrated optic chip, fiber coil and PM2×2, and returns to the signal detector (D1) with Sagnac phase error finally.
 The signal reaching D2 will not contain Sagnac phase error, and its RMS variation will be overwhelmingly dominated by RIN.
 The light signal reaching D1, however, contains not only the Sagnac phase error but also the same RIN as D2.
-RIN to D1 is delayed the time by $^{\tau}$ seconds compared with RIN to D2.
-At the same time, the attenuation of RIN to D1 is at least ten times larger than that of RIN to D2 due to their going through the different optic circuit.
+RIN to D1 is delayed the time by $\tau$ seconds compared with RIN to D2.

 Figure 1.
-The Block Diagram of the Adaptive Noise Subtraction Method
+The block diagram of the adaptive noise subtraction method